grilme99/grilme99/README.md

 ### Hey there!!
 I'm [Brooke](https://gril.me)! 👋

 Please, check out some of my work below!
-If you need to contact me then you can do so at my Discord: *grilme99#0001*
+If you need to contact me then you can do so at my Discord: *grilme99#0001* or via email: *brooke@gril.me*